Surv-101 - Beginning Land Surveying - Kyle Gatlin

 Introduction

 This letter is to provide you with information that will help you decide if this class is for you (OnlineLive and In person).
-Students will join lecture live by Zoom on lecture days at a specific times.
+Students will join class live by using the Zoom platform or by coming to campus in person on the scheduled days at specific times weekly.
 The Zoom technology will allow students to join and participate in the classroom synchronously and remotely.
-The lab portion of this course will meet in person (face-to-face) on Lab days.
-Labs are mandatory.
+The lab portion of this class is a separate course listed under Surv 101L and should be added to your schedule if choose to take this class.

 If you have any questions after reading this letter, please feel free to email me.